Apple’s missing manual: How to set up a Developer Account

 If all information was validated by Apple, you will see a message that the enrollment is being processed.

 That’s all you can do!
 Now you just have to wait for Apple to review the request and approve or reject it.

 Should your request be rejected, you will receive an email explaining the reasoning behind the decision – however, you’ll not always get an explanation of what steps are required to be approved.
 While you could reply directly to the rejection email, you’ll have faster results by simply calling the phone number that’s included in the email.
-Mention your case number and ask for a detailed explanation the steps you need to take to rectify the situation.
+Mention your case number and ask for a detailed explanation of the steps you need to take to rectify the situation.

 If your request has been approved, you will receive a phone call from an Apple employee on the number you entered before.
 This person will want to talk to the founder/CEO of the company to confirm the information you entered during the enrollment process.
 After this phone call you will immediately receive an email with a link allowing you to continue the enrollment process.

 This time you will be asked to read and agree with the Apple Developer Program License Agreement.
 Once you have, click ‘Continue’ to proceed.